Chapter 2. Preparing for a RHEL conversion

 Custom repositories configured in the

-/etc/yum.repos.d/directory and pointing to a mirror of the latest RHEL minor version repositories.
+/etc/yum.repos.d/directory and pointing to a mirror of the RHEL 7.9 or RHEL 8.4 repositories.
 Use custom repositories for systems that can connect to only local networks and cannot therefore access Red Hat CDN through RHSM.
 Make sure that the repositories contain the latest content available for that RHEL minor version to prevent downgrading and potential conversion failures.
 For more information, see Creating a Local Repository and Sharing With Disconnected/Offline/Air-gapped Systems.Note

 RHEL 8 content is distributed through two default repositories, BaseOS and AppStream.
 If you are accessing RHEL packages through custom repositories, you must configure both default repositories for a successful conversion.
 When running the